HRA Reimbursements: Resources & Information

 In order to expedite the reimbursement process, you may request reimbursement for eligible expenses by completing and filing the Your Spending Account Claim Form in two ways:

-- Paper Form: Complete the paper version Your Spending Account Claim Form included in the HRA Welcome Kit and return to Aon.
-Proof of payment must be included with the form such as a copy of one of the following:
+Paper Form: Complete the paper version Your Spending Account Claim Form included in the HRA Welcome Kit and return to Aon.

-Screen shot of website on how to access the Your Spending Account webpage after logging into your account at: www.retiree.aon.com/usg
+Screen shots of website on how to access the Your Spending Account webpage after logging into your account at: www.retiree.aon.com/usg

 You can receive premium reimbursements in two ways: